Our Purpose Is To Share & Educate

 - Guy Wallace – email@example.com

-See the Admin Page for everyone’s Contact Information.
+See the Blog Team Page for our team members and their current Contact Information.

-And we are using this Site to capture and to preserve and to share some Free Resources from many others involved in HPT/PI – some of which were once, but are no longer available on the ISPI – International Society for Performance Improvement – website – here.
+We are using this Site to capture and to preserve and to share Free Resources from many others involved in HPT/PI – some of which were once, but are no longer available on the ISPI – International Society for Performance Improvement – website – here.

 But we are not limited to sharing resources from current or past members of NSPI or ISPI.